Looking for a new Thanksgiving tradition? Learn how to make these simple DIY Thanksgiving thankful cards that can be reused year after year!

 The past two years we have used sticky notes, but after so many times of those sticky notes being rearranged, they are not so sticky anymore.
-I recently came across some super cute leaf shaped sticky notes too, if this is an idea that works for you!
+I recently came across some super cute leaf shaped sticky notes, if this is an idea that works for you!

-I searched Pinterest, asked around, etc. Then, I was visiting my friend last year and she showed me her Thankful cards that she had made.
+I searched Pinterest, asked around, etc. Then, I was visiting a friend and she showed me some Thankful cards she had made.
 After telling me how easy they were to make, I was sold!
 It met all my criteria.
 I took a picture and texted it to my husband right there because I was so excited I had found my solution!

 Grab a set of festive scrapbooking paper.
 Choose a pack with the different types of coordinating papers so they all look good together on your wall.
 You will want a light color to write your ‘thankfuls’ on, and a contrasting color just for decoration.
 I hung the cards on the wall with some tiny 3M hooks, rope, and some clothespins.
 Super easy!